Listen to this:

 This variable is used in the calculation of the P-E ratio, which is another popular method of share valuation.

 In simple terms, the higher the EPS, the richer you are as a shareholder.

 The Price-to-Earning Ratio is a ratio of the market price per share to the EPS.

-When it comes to valuation of shares, a high P-E ratio could indicate that a share’s price is high with respect to its earnings and it is possibly overvalued.
+When it comes to the valuation of shares, a high P-E ratio could indicate that a share’s price is high with respect to its earnings and is possibly overvalued.